frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/hr-settings.md

 ## 3. Leave Settings

 ### 3.1 Leave Approval Notification Template
-On creation/updation of a leave application with a leave approver, an email is sent to this leave approver notifying about the new leave application.
+On creating or updating a leave application with a leave approver, an email is sent to this leave approver notifying about the new leave application.
 The email template used for this purpose can be selected here.

 ### 3.2 Leave Status Notification Template
 On Submission/Cancellation of a leave application the employee receives an email with the updated status of their leave application.
 The email template used for this purpose can be selected here.